zach-wahrer/algorithms/README.md

-# grokking-algorithms
+# algorithms
-A repo for the Grokking Algorithms book exercises.
+A repo for practicing algorithms from various instructional materials.